winitzki/scall/roadmap.md

 Implement µDhall and verify that:
 - There are no stack overflows, even with very deeply nested data.
 - There are no performance bottlenecks, even with large normal forms.
-- There is no problem with highly repetitive data or highly repetitive normal forms.
+- There is no problem with highly repetitive data or highly repetitive normal forms (must mitigate the problem of explosion of normal forms).
-- Avoid normal-form explosion.

 Try implementing "gas" in order to limit the run time of evaluating the beta-normal form and to reject space-leaks and time-leaks (preferably at compile time), reuse memory, share data (given that the source text is already in memory).
 Ideally the interpreter will reject a program early if it is suspicious in terms of its space or time leaks.